 In earlier research, the immunomodulatory influence of the saponins in gynostemma was compared to the actions of ginseng and astragalus.
-Current studies also report the herbs ability to provide anticancer activity and usefulness as a potential adjuvant for chemotherapy treatment, especially for colon, lung and liver cancer.

 The gypenosides and polysaccharides in gynostemma leaf infusions or extracts exhibit potent antioxidant effects that can help prevent oxidative stress and free radical damage as well as protect against chronic inflammation.